 Follow her Twitter! @CoachShandrika

-Shandrika Lee enters her first season as an assistant coach at
+Shandrika Lee is in her second season as an assistant coach at Santa Clara in 2015-16.
+Lee works primarily with the guards.

 Prior to joining the Ducks, Lee spent two seasons as an assistant coach at Army, coordinating all recruiting efforts, admissions and overseeing the development of the program’s perimeter players.
 She also worked on community outreach and alumni relations.